 The preparation of financial statements requires management to make judgments, estimates and assumptions that affect the application of policies and reported amounts of assets and liabilities, income and expenses.
-The estimates and associated assumptions are based on historical experience and various other factors that are believed to be reasonable under the circumstances, the results of which form the basis of making the judgments about carrying values of assets and liabilities that are not readily apparent from other sources.
+The estimates and associated assumptions are based on historical experience and various other factors that are believed to be reasonable under the circumstances, the results of which form the basis of making the judgments about carrying values of assets and liabilities that are not clear from other sources.
 Actual results may differ from these estimates.
 The estimates and underlying assumptions are reviewed on an ongoing basis.
-Revisions to accounting estimates are recognized in the period in which the estimate is revised if the revision affects only that period or in the period of the revision and future periods if the revision affects both current and future periods.
-See Note 4 for Critical Accounting Estimates and Judgments made by management in the application of IFRS.

-Notes to the Condensed Interim Financial Statements for the Three Months Ended January 31, 2018 (Unaudited) (Expressed in Canadian Dollars)
+Notes to the Interim Financial Statements for the Three and Nine Months Ended July 31, 2018 (Unaudited)